May 2, 2014

 This article was reprinted with permission from The Forward

-The Seesaw is a new kind of advice column in which a a broad range of columnists will address the real life issues faced by interfaith couples and families.
-Join the discussion by commenting on this post, sharing it on Facebook or following the Forward on Twitter.
-And keep the questions coming.
-You can email your quandaries, which will remain anonymous, to: email@example.com.
+The Seesaw was new kind of advice column in which a broad range of columnists addressed the real life issues faced by interfaith couples and families.
 This edition of The Seesaw features InterfaithFamily Advisory Board member Ruth Nemzoff.

-I am about to finish my freshman year at college during which I have started date, and perhaps have even fallen in love with, a non-Jewish guy.
+I am about to finish my freshman year at college during which I have started date, and perhaps have even fallen in love with, a guy who isn't Jewish.
 I really don’t think I will marry this guy, but for now I am pretty into him and have no plans to break it off.
 The question is, do I bother telling my rather traditional parents about this?
 I know it will upset them.
 Also, he is off to South America all summer so I won’t be sneaking around or anything. —Dating Out

 RUTH NEZMOFF: You might want to wait until after the summer to see if your romance survives the distance or like so many marathoners hits a wall.
 Long distance tests any relationship.
 Each of you will grow and change over the summer.
 Use this time to think about why you asked this question.
 Is marrying someone within your religion important to you?
 If so, you may decide to break it off with your beau.
 If not, you might want to use your reunion to talk about the future with him and to discuss what troubles you.